-Computer equipment 3 years
+Computer equipment

-Software 3 years
+Software

-Lab equipment and furniture 5 - 10 years
+Lab equipment and furniture

-Leasehold improvements Shorter of lease term or useful life
+Leasehold improvements

 Intangible Assets

 Intangible assets consist primarily of purchased patents and deferred legal fees.
 Patents are carried at cost less accumulated amortization, which is calculated on a straight-line basis over the estimated useful lives of the patents, generally estimated to be ten years.
 The carrying value of the patents is assessed for impairment annually during the fourth quarter of each year, or more frequently if impairment indicators exist.
 There were no indicators of impairment identified at December 31, 2014 or 2013.